wvanderp/GoldDiggersLog/sessions/Session 2.md

 [[Eur Dur]] would like to wack a bird
 {{D20|18}} {{D8|7}}

-[[Galadriel]] would like plausible deniability and moves further away.
+[[Galadriel i sael|Galadriel]] would like plausible deniability and moves further away.

 [[Dan Sing]] moves into the cord yard and watches the background